 There are several procedures that may be required before you can receive a dental implant.
 Our oral surgeons will examine your mouth to evaluate your oral health and decide which treatments may be required before your implant procedure can begin.
-If you have questions about our dental implant procedures, and to schedule an appointment with Dr. Trent Westernoff or Dr. Martin Mardirosian, please call our office today at 310-375-0514.
+If you have questions about our dental implant procedures in Manhattan Beach, CA, and to schedule an appointment with Dr. Trent Westernoff or Dr. Martin Mardirosian, please call our office today at 310-375-0514.

 Dental Implant Process